symfony-cmf/symfony-cmf-docs/bundles/menu/introduction.rst

 The CmfMenuBundle extends the `KnpMenuBundle`_ and adds the following
 features:

-* Render menus stored in the persistance layer;
+* Render menus stored in the persistence layer;
 * Generate menu node URLs from linked Content or Route.

-Note that only the Doctrine PHPCR-ODM persistance layer is supported in the 1.0 release.
+Note that only the Doctrine PHPCR-ODM persistence layer is supported in the 1.0 release.

 .. caution::